Fair Machine Learning Under Partial Compliance: Discussion

 \textbf{The aims and the value-alignment of regulation \quad} The above discussion indicates the urgent need to clarify the aims and value orientation of regulation.
+As \citet{rambachan2020economic} note, many discussions of regulation related to algorithmic fairness are fundamentally concerned with selecting a policy that will generate an optimal distribution of outcomes.
+Naturally, this requires first deciding what constitutes the optimal outcome distribution.

 It is useful to frame this issue by inquiring about the aims of the policy that might support the enforcement of local (vs global) demographic parity.
-In practice, demographic parity is popular, perhaps owing to the $80\%$ rule, and is sometimes invoked as a statistical test in the first phase of disparate impact cases \citep{feldman2015certifying}.
+In practice, demographic parity is popular, perhaps owing to the $80\%$ rule, which is sometimes invoked as a statistical test in the first phase of disparate impact cases \citep{feldman2015certifying}.
 Note, however, that this connection does not provide a blind endorsement of this form of parity as that which ought to be \emph{enforced}.
 Certainly, demographic parity can be a part of a \emph{diagnostic toolbox}, serving to indicate disparities that \emph{could}, but need not, indicate underlying discrimination \citep{barocas2016big,lipton2018does}.
 When precisely measured, demographic disparity can signal moral or legal failings with that particular employer which lie outside the narrow scope of the quantitative measure itself.
-However, even when the disparity \emph{is} a symptom of underlying ethical troubles with an allocation policy, partial compliance with the measure may be a misguided remedy (e.g., when the trouble lies with the choice of target outcomes or labels).
+However, even when the disparity \emph{is} a symptom of underlying ethical troubles with an allocation policy, enforcing the measure may be a misguided remedy to addressing these troubles (e.g., when the trouble lies with the choice of target outcomes or labels).